dfoderick/fullcycle/README.md

 fcmtest
 ```
 If there are any errors listed then (missing imports) then fix them.
+If you get
+redis.exceptions.ResponseError: Client sent AUTH, but no password is set
+then edit services.conf and remove the redis password
 Make sure all services are started.
 If needed, run `sudo /etc/init.d/redis_6379 start` to start redis or `rabbitstart`
 to run rabbitmq.